 It's important to remember that you should not eat morel mushrooms raw.
 This is because even true morel mushrooms contain a mildly toxic substance which is destroyed in cooking.

 Always hunt mushrooms wisely, like your life depends on it, because it does!
 False morel mushrooms are toxic mushrooms.
-For information on how to tell false morels, be sure to check out our False Morel Mushrooms page! (page coming soon)
+Check out our False Morel Mushrooms page for a lot of interesting info!